Lake Titicaca, Peru

 The Uros islands range in size from about 100 feet wide to larger ones that can accommodate up to ten families.
 We had the opportunity to learn firsthand about the life of the wonderful people who have lived in this ancient tribe for centuries.

 We spent an amazing time interacting with the Uros people, learning about their culture and lifestyle.

-A Uros woman sewing a blanket.
+A Uru woman sewing a blanket.

 A typical Uros stove and pots.

-South America has many popular attraction and UNESCO world heritage sites.
-A day trip to Lake Titicaca and the floating islands of an ancient culture and meet a tribal family and learning about their culture is an experience to remember forever.
+South America has many popular attractions and UNESCO world heritage sites.
+A day trip to Lake Titicaca and the floating islands of an ancient culture is always a unique experience and